 The bodies of the sanitary and epidemiological service are constantly monitored, the level of harmful substances at a level below their maximum permissible concentration is observed.

-With the help of regular measurements during the year, the actual concentration of explosives in the atmosphere under the special formula forms an index of average annual concentration (IAA).
+With the help of regular measurements during the year, the actual concentration of explosives in the atmosphere by the special formula generates an index of average annual concentration (IAA).
 It also reflects the effects of harmful substances on human health.
 This index reflects the long-term concentration of harmful substances in the air by the following formula:

 In = Σ = Σ (xi / MPC i) Ci

 where Xi is the mean annual concentration of CT